hsieh63/Traffic_History/Demo 1 document/4_data_collection/README4.txt

 As of now, we have database implementations for our Weather script, and our NJ511 script.
 We still have to include database implementation for our Mapquest and Bingmaps scripts; this should not be hard, as all DBI implementations are very similar.

-PETER ADD ANYTHING WE STILL HAVE TO DO HERE